Committee on Alleged German Outrages: Responses to Criticism

 Although the claim was made repeatedly that subsequent investigations disproved the charges of the Bryce Report, this is not the case.
 There was no systematic attempt to analyze the findings of the committee, and certainly no official re-investigation.
 Read, the most scholarly of the revisionists, compared eyewitness reports in three towns with the reports of the post-war Belgian Commission of Inquest.
 In Mechelen and Elewijt, there are certainly some dubious allegations among the Bryce Committee witnesses.
 However, the 14 reports from Aalst are almost entirely corroborated by testimony from the Belgian Commission.
 Most of the slashings, stabbings, and burnings described by witnesses were likely to have taken place.

 In areas where there were mass executions, the Bryce Report actually underestimates the killing.
 In Aarschot, where 169 civilians were murdered, the report records only ten deaths.
 No totals are given for Dinant, where 674 civilians were killed; however, various figures, added together, come to 410.
 As for Tamines, where 383 were killed, the report only states: “A witness describes how he saw the public square littered with corpses...”
 The committee had few witnesses to draw upon for the French-speaking regions of Belgium.
 Most Walloons fled to France.

 There is no evidence that committee members felt that the graver charges would not be believed in if the more sensationalist accusations were dismissed, as Wilson claims.
 However, there is no question that the committee members exercised poor judgement in their selection of some testimony.
 They reprinted 55 depositions from the small town of Hofstadt, many dubious, where fewer than ten murders occurred.
 (The depositions average only 2.11 on Lipkes's scale, with soldiers providing 85% of the testimony.)
 Meanwhile, the committee failed to investigate carefully well-documented cases of mass executions, such as Andenne, Tamines, and Dinant.

 Conclusion

-Today, in light of the research by Dr Jeff Lipkes, the committee's report is no longer considered a "prime example of untruthful war propaganda".
-Instead, its conclusions have been substantively vindicated.
-John F Williams, on the other hand, comes to the conclusion that "... it is difficult today to accept the Bryce Report as any more than a sophisticated piece of wartime propaganda...".
-Gary S. Messinger states: The Bryce Report, subsidised and circulated worldwide by the British government, was an irresponsible misuse of judicial procedure that moved Britain more deeply into official involvement in the most morally questionable kinds of propaganda.
+Today, many writers contend that the Bryce report was a "morally questionable" piece of wartime propaganda.

+However, historians focusing on the actions of the German army in Belgium have found Bryce's work to be "substantially accurate".
+Lipkes writes the committee's report should no longer considered a "prime example of untruthful war propaganda".

+Bennett writes that Bryce's Committee had an honest intent to find the truth, and its major allegations were supported by historical evidence.
+However its methodological flaws, inclusion of some lurid anecdotes, and association with the Allied war effort made it vulnerable to attack by postwar revisionists and pro-German propagandists.